-For many Americans, July means backyard barbecues, crisp summer beers, and epic road trips.
-But, if you’re looking to enjoy the season and the perfect weather by getting far from home, here are four destinations where July is the perfect time to visit.
+Hurray!
+Summer is officially here, and July is just around the corner.
+For many Americans, it’s a month full of backyard barbecues, crisp summer beers, and epic road trips.
+But, if you’re looking to enjoy the season and the perfect weather by getting far, far from home, here are five destinations where July is the perfect time to visit.
+Bonus: No passport required!

 If you love snow, you already know all the reasons to visit Colorado the other 11 months out of the year.
-However, the state has a distinctly different vibe during the summer in general and July, in particular.
+But The Centennial State has a distinctly different vibe during the summer in general and July in particular.
 Naturally, it’s a great time to get outdoors and experience the Colorado Rockies when they’re not covered in white.
 Colorado’s national and state parks come alive in a unique way that’s rarely seen in winter.
 During the summer, for example, Crested Butte turns into an ocean of wildflowers.
 The annual Crested Butte Wildflower Festival is a sight to behold and an even better one to photograph.
 For nature lovers, it’s a worthy destination in its own right.

 For outsiders, Michigan might seem an unlikely destination to visit any time of year.
-Not so in the summer — it’s the ideal time to experience Mackinac Island.
-With no cars allowed, calm lake waves, crisp weather, and a laid-back vibe, it’s the closest inlanders can feel to a legit beach vacation without heading to the coast.
-July is a prime time to visit as the island’s annual Independence Day fireworks celebration is among the best in the state.
-The Chicago Yacht Club Race to Mackinac also takes place every July 21, which guarantees plenty of beach-style partying and general high-class excess.
+Not so in the summer, when it’s the ideal time to experience Mackinac Island.
+With no cars allowed, calm lake waves, crisp weather, and a laid-back vibe, it’s the closest inlanders can feel to a legit beach vacation without actually heading to the coast.
+July is a prime time to visit as the island’s annual July 4th/Independence Day fireworks celebration is among the best in the state.
+The Chicago Yacht Club Race to Mackinac also takes place at the end of the month, which guarantees plenty of beach-style partying and general high-society shenanigans.